adamklie/CellCommander/README.md

 # TODO
 - [ ] When a step is necessary to tweak in a pipeline, come back to this and improve the documentation
+- [ ] Add in a environment spec or singularity containers for running